chad-bekmezian-snap/k8s-compose-forward/README.md

 2) Install [Go](https://go.dev/doc/install)

 ## Setup
+> Note: If you are using Windows, make sure you run everything from within Git Bash.

 In order for this to work, you must have a valid `~/.kube/config` file.
 If you do not have one yet, you can create one like so:

 ```bash